BUS323 Commodity Market Analysis

 -Master in Business and Economics

 The course aims at giving the students a thorough insight into the functioning of the international commodity markets (supply, demand, storage).
 Heavy emphasis will be placed on the functioning of the major commodity exchanges, including pricing mechanisms, the relationships between spot and futures prices, hedging and trading strategies.
 The course will consist of traditional class lectures, guest lectures from the industry (traders, portfolio managers etc.) and the writing of a comprehensive report presenting one specific commodity.
 Students will work in groups and should present their report in seminars.
+We aim to arrange a voluntary excursion to London, to visit different institutions and companies involved in different aspects of commodity markets.

 The aim of the course is to develop the students ability to understand international commodity markets.
 This aim shall be accomplished through combining economic theory with institutional knowledge about these markets.
 Knowledge about important commodity markets, trade issues, supply and demand and market issues will be presented in the lectures.